 - The new libraries are auto-generated.
 That lets us rapidly add new features, it adds consistency across versions and languages.

-- Modernized the helper-libs.
+- Modernized the helper libraries.
 Languages like PHP evolved a lot since we first launched the SDK.

 What’s new in the new libraries?